AdobeDocs/commerce-php/src/pages/coding-standards/less.md

 # LESS coding standard

-This standard defines Magento internal requirements for code formatting and style for teams that develop LESS and [CSS](https://glossary.magento.com/css) code.
+This standard defines internal requirements for code formatting and style for teams that develop LESS and [CSS](https://glossary.magento.com/css) code.

-Some parts of Magento code might not comply with this coding standard yet, but we are working to gradually improve this.
+Some parts of the code might not comply with this coding standard yet, but we are working to gradually improve this.

-This coding standard is optional for third-party Magento developers.
+This coding standard is optional for third-party developers.

 ## General rules